Collaborative Learning with Limited Interaction: Tight Bounds for Distributed Exploration in Multi-Armed Bandits: Introduction

-Our goal in the collaborative learning model is to minimize the number of rounds $R$, and the {\em running time} $T = \sum_{r \in [R]} t_r$, where $t_r$ is the maximum number of pulls made among the $K$ agents in round $r$.
-The motivation for minimizing $R$ is that initiating a communication step always comes with a big time overhead, due to network bandwidth, latency, and protocol handshaking.
+Our goal in the collaborative learning model is to minimize the number of rounds $R$, and the {\em running time} $T = \sum_{r \in [R]} t_r$, where $t_r$ is the {\em maximum} number of pulls made among the $K$ agents in round $r$.
+The motivation for minimizing $R$ is that initiating a communication step always comes with a big time overhead (due to network bandwidth, latency, protocol handshaking), and energy consumption (e.g., think about robots exploring in the deep sea and on Mars).
 Round-efficiency is one of the major concerns in all parallel/distributed computational models such as the BSP model~\cite{Valiant90} and MapReduce~\cite{DG08}.
 The {\em total cost} of the algorithm is a {\em weighted sum} of $R$ and $T$, where the coefficients depend on the concrete applications.
 We are thus interested in the best {\em round-time tradeoffs} for collaborative best arm identification.

 \paragraph{Speedup in Collaborative Learning.} As the time complexity of the best arm identification in the centralized setting is already well-understood (see, e.g.\ \cite{EMM02,MT04,ABM10,KKS13,JMNB14,KCG16,CL16,CLQ17}), we would like to interpret the running time of a collaborative learning algorithm as the {\em speedup} over that of the best centralized algorithm, which also expresses {\em the power of collaboration}.
-Intuitively speaking, if the running time of the best centralized algorithm is $T$, and that of a proposed collaborative learning algorithm $\A$ is $T_\A$, then we say the speedup of $\A$ is $\beta_\A = T/T_\A$.
-However, due to the parameters in the definition of the best arm identification {\em and} the instance dependent bounds for the best centralized algorithms, the definition of the speedup of a collaborative learning algorithm needs to be a bit more involved.
+Intuitively speaking, if the running time of the best centralized algorithm is $T_{\O}$, and that of a proposed collaborative learning algorithm $\A$ is $T_\A$, then we say the speedup of $\A$ is $\beta_\A = T_\O/T_\A$.
+However, due to the parameters in the definition of the best arm identification {\em and} the instance-dependent bounds for the best centralized algorithms, the definition of the speedup of a collaborative learning algorithm needs to be a bit more involved.